mojv/owlmPy/README.md

 Package home at PyPI: http://pypi.python.org/pypi/owlmPy

-Package home at Github: https://github.com/oscarmunoz20/owlmPy
+Package home at Github: https://github.com/mojv/owlmPy

 # About owlmPy
-owlmPy is a python package for the modeling and simulation of the propagation of electromagnetic waves in structured multilayers with magneto-optical activity using Finite Differences Time-Domain method
+owlmPy is a python package for the modeling and simulation of the propagation of electromagnetic waves in structured devices with magneto-optical activity using Finite Differences Time-Domain method

 ## Documentation
-This package is a result of <a href="https://www.overleaf.com/read/pyycjpvfvmqr" >link</a>
+This package is a working Master Thesis, see details in <a href="https://www.overleaf.com/read/pyycjpvfvmqr" >link</a>

 ## Installation
 It can be installed using pip: